 The Gender Recognition Act 2004 is currently undergoing a reform.
 A consultation ran from the 3rd July 2018 to the 22nd October 2018 and over 50,000 people responded.
 This consultation ran as very few trans people chose to legally change their gender due to the current process being seen as ‘too bureaucratic, expensive and intrusive’.
 If you would like to know more about this, the details of the reform can be found here.

 Issued under the Gender Recognition Act 2004 by the gender recognition panel.
-A holder of a full GRC is legally recognised in his or her acquired gender for all purposes.
+A holder of a full GRC is legally recognised in his or her acquired gender for most purposes.
 It is illegal to ask a trans person for their GRC.

 A person must satisfy all the criteria set out in the Act.
 The Act requires that the applicant has, or has had, gender dysphoria, has lived in their acquired gender for two years prior to the application, and intends to live permanently in their acquired gender.